Validate case data

 // tags: id:case_id, date_onset:date_onset, gender:gender

 The linelist package supplies tags for common epidemiological variables and a set of appropriate data types for each.
-You can view the list of available tags by the variable name and their acceptable data types for each using linelist::tags_types().
+You can view the list of available tags by the variable name and their acceptable data types using the linelist::tags_types() function.

 Challenge

 Let’s tag more variables.
-In new datasets, it will be frequent to have variable names different to the available tag names.
-However, we can associate them based on how variables were defined for data collection.
+In some datasets, it is possible to encounter variable names that are different from the available tag names.
+In such cases, we can associate them based on how variables were defined for data collection.

-• Find what other variables in the cleaned dataset can be associated with any of these available tags.
+Now: -Explore the available tag names in linelist. -Find what other variables in the input dataset can be associated with any of these available tags. -Tag those variables as shown above using the linelist::make_linelist() function.

 R

-# Get a list of available tags by name and data types
+# Get a list of available tags names and data types

 linelist::tags_types()